-$$RBI(i,j) = \sum{k=0}^{j} RBI(i,k,t_2) - RBI(i,k,t_1)$$ (8)
+$$RBI(i,j) = \bigcap{k=0}^{j} RBI(i,k,t_2) - RBI(i,k,t_1)$$ (8)

 where t1 and t2 correspond to the times at which the potential well enters and leaves physical location [i,k].
 Precise calculation of these times for each line on the CCD is a complicated function of many camera parameters, and is accomplished by a specialized "linetime" code, included with the CISSCAL distribution.
-The effect of readout on the dark/RBI pattern is especially apparent in uncompressed 1x1 images, which contain more bits of information than can fit in the readout buffer at once, resulting in an abrupt change in readout rate half-way through image readout, and thus a discontinuous increase in the slope of the dark/RBI signal with line number.
+The effect of readout on the dark/RBI pattern is especially apparent in 1x1 uncompressed and lossless-compressed 12-bit images, which contain more bits of information than can fit in the readout buffer at once, resulting in an abrupt change in readout rate half-way through image readout, and thus a discontinuous increase in the slope of the dark/RBI signal with line number.